After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 101. How to Add More Years to Your Life?
 Maybe 5 Years More

-Figure out the things that don’t really add value to your life, or things that aren’t aligned with what you’re trying to accomplish or things that don’t really matter to you.
+Figure out the things that don’t really add value to your life or things that aren’t aligned with what you’re trying to accomplish.
 These could be social media, watching TV, or bar hopping.
-Once you’ve figured them out.
-Try to remove them from your life, or if you can’t, minimize doing them.
+Remove them from your life.
+If you can’t, at least minimize.
 Now you have more years to live the life you dream for yourself.

 102. Important Questions to Ask Yourself if You Want to Live a Good Life